dcefram/blog/content/posts/when-we-tie-the-knot.md

 tags = ["life"]
 date = 2017-01-17T10:10:00Z
-title = "When we tie the knot" description = "" slug = "when-we-tie-the-knot"
-type = "post"
-draft = false
+title = "When we tie the knot" description = "Wedding.
+It's my wedding day today." slug = "when-we-tie-the-knot" type = "post" draft = false
 +++

-Wedding.
-It's my wedding day today.

 To be honest, I am writing this blog post way past my actual wedding day, and through the power of editing the `post date`... the blog post will appear as if I published this post at the day of my wedding :D